tilek/random/principles/general/communication/guide_for_emotional_communication.md

 3.2.
 Breathe deeply 5 or more times.<br>

 3.3.
 Figure out your need (e.g. respect for my time).<br>

 3.4.
 Realize that you are angry not on the situation but on what you think about the situation.<br>
      Example: I am not angry because the person was late but I am angry because I feel disrespected.<br>

 3.5.
 Consider doing something physical but useful to physical channel your anger.
-Consider cursing aloud while noone else hears.<br>
+Consider cursing aloud while noone else hears you.<br>
      Example:<br>
      - washing dishes<br>
      - exercises (e.g. jumping jacks might work better than most exercises)<br>

-4. Write out your response speech.<br>
+4. Write out your response.<br>
    (0) Usual polite introduction. <br>
    (1) Empathize with the person.
 Where are they?
 Where is their mind right now?
 Meet them where they are.<br>
    (2) Remind them where you stand in relation to them in general:<br>